zwave-js/node-red-contrib-zwave-js/APIChange-v9.md

 V9 begins the take down of the old API introduced in v4.

-The old APIs are now set for removal and will be removed very quicky.
+The old APIs are now set for removal and will be removed in V10.
 Below, I set out the changes that you will need to make - and I suggest you make these changes after updating to V9.

 without further ado.